 Upon compressing one metal surface over another, they merge at the contact zone.
 The contact zone is the highest force point.
 When these compressive forces are large enough, friction is created and the pressure in the contact zone is also increased.
-The energy generated by this friction and pressure, cause adhesion between the two surfaces, welding the two materials together and plastically deforming them.
-The protruding points if available in any one of the surfaces can easily penetrate the surface oxide layer of the opposing material, causing damage to the metal beneath.
+The energy generated by this friction and pressure, causes adhesion between the two surfaces, welding the two materials together and plastically deforming them.
+The protruding points if available on any one of the surfaces can easily penetrate the surface oxide layer of the opposing material, causing damage to the metal beneath.

 Now, when sliding friction occurs, the strong adhesion turns into galling.
-In the contact zone, the amount of stress increases which enables the two surfaces to break away from each other and dissolving the contact zone.
+In the contact zone, the amount of stress increases which enables the two surfaces to break away from each other and dissolve the contact zone.
 This causes one material to lose particles to the other.

 Metals Susceptible to Galling